futuregrid/manual/doc/source/security.rst

 If you placed the ssh key in the default location::

-    $ ssh -A yourportalname@hotel.futuregrid.org
+    $ ssh -A portalname@hotel.futuregrid.org

-.. hint:: the presence of the -A argument above is required for Nimbus.
+.. hint:: |info-image| the presence of the -A argument above is required for Nimbus.

-.. hint:: If you are asked for a **password** when trying to ssh onto Hotel, do **NOT** type any password.
+.. hint:: |info-image| If you are asked for a **password** when trying to ssh onto Hotel, do **NOT** type any password.
 This means that your ssh key is not updated yet.
 You need to wait a bit more.